 Weiran Huang (Chinese: 黄维然) is currently a researcher at the AI Theory Group of Noah's Ark Lab.
 He received his PhD degree in computer science from the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University, under the supervision of Prof. Andrew C. Yao and Wei Chen.
+He was also a visiting scholar at Harvard University hosted by Prof. Yaron Singer.
 Before that, he got his BSc degree from the Department of Electronic Engineering, Tsinghua University.
 In 2007, he won a gold medal in the 24th Chinese Physics Olympiad (CPhO).
 His work has been published on top conferences such as NeurIPS, ICCV, KDD, AAAI, IJCAI, etc.

 - Learning Theory (providing insights for algorithms)